fmhy/edit/docs/feedback.md

 * *"Y'all have helped not only me but my friends through college and the pandemic in ways you all probably don't even realize."*

-* *"thank you so much for this effort, guys, you are amazing, I stopped searching on google for stuff and got addicted to your website, keep going :)"*
+* *"Thank you so much for this effort, guys, you are amazing, I stopped searching on google for stuff and got addicted to your website, keep going :)"*

 * *"Literally, when I need something, all I need to do is check here first! thank you for being here, for being access to everyone and anyone, I really really appreciate it!"*

+* *Shoutout to you guys for letting my 60 year old mother feel like ms hackerman and enjoy her shows.*

 * *"Me and my friends call your site the keys to the internet, its kinda amazing."*